-- (9) geographical coordinates in degrees, minutes, seconds and hundredths of seconds for appropriate taxiway centre line points and aircraft stands; - (10) where established, standard routes for taxiing aircraft with their designators; - (11) the boundaries of the air traffic control service; - (12) position of runway visual range (RVR) observation sites; - (13) approach and runway lighting; - (14) location and type of the visual approach slope indicator systems with their nominal approach slope angle(s), minimum eye height(s) over the threshold of the on-slope
+- (9) geographical coordinates in degrees, minutes, seconds and hundredths of seconds for appropriate taxiway center line points and aircraft stands; - (10) where established, standard routes for taxiing aircraft with their designators; - (11) the boundaries of the air traffic control service; - (12) position of runway visual range (RVR) observation sites; - (13) approach and runway lighting; - (14) location and type of the visual approach slope indicator systems with their nominal approach slope angle(s), minimum eye height(s) over the threshold of the on-slope signal(s), and where the axis of the system is not parallel to the runway center line, the angle and direction of the displacement, i.e. left or right;

-- signal(s), and where the axis of the system is not parallel to the runway centre line, the angle and direction of the displacement, i.e. left or right; - (15) relevant communication facilities listed with their channels and, if applicable, logon address; - (16) obstacles to taxiing; - (17) aircraft servicing areas and buildings of operational significance; - (18) VOR checkpoint and radio frequency of the aid concerned; - (19) any part of the depicted movement area permanently unsuitable for aircraft, clearly identified as such. - (b) For aerodromes accommodating aeroplanes with folding wing tips, the location where the wing tips may be safely extended should be shown on the chart. - (c) In addition to the items in CAR-177.885 para (a) relating to heliports, the chart shall show: - (1) heliport type;
+- (15) relevant communication facilities listed with their channels and, if applicable, logon address; - (16) obstacles to taxiing; - (17) aircraft servicing areas and buildings of operational significance; - (18) VOR checkpoint and radio frequency of the aid concerned; - (19) any part of the depicted movement area permanently unsuitable for aircraft, clearly identified as such. - (b) For aerodromes accommodating aeroplanes with folding wing tips, the areas where it is safe for aeroplanes with folding wing tips to operate with wing tips extended, shall be shown on the chart, when provided. - (c) In addition to the items in CAR-177.885 para (a) relating to heliports, the chart shall show: - (1) heliport type;

-Note: Heliport types are identified in ICAO Annex 14, Volume II, as surface-level, elevated or helideck.
+Note: Heliport types are identified in CAR 139, as surface-level, elevated or helideck.

-- (2) touchdown and lift-off area including dimensions to the nearest metre, slope, type of surface and bearing strength in tonnes; - (3) final approach and take-off area including type, true bearing to the nearest degree, designation number (where appropriate), length and width to the nearest metre, slope and type of surface; - (4) safety area including length, width and type of surface; - (5) helicopter clearway including length and ground profile; - (6) obstacles including type and elevation of the top of the obstacles to the nearest (next higher) metre or foot; - (7) visual aids for approach procedures, marking and lighting of final approach and take-off area, and of touchdown and lift-off area; - (8) declared distances to the nearest metre for heliports, where relevant, including: - i. take-off distance available; - ii. rejected take-off distance available; - iii. landing distance available.
+- (2) touchdown and lift-off area including dimensions to the nearest meter, slope, type of surface and bearing strength in tonnes; - (3) final approach and take-off area including type, true bearing to the nearest degree, designation number (where appropriate), length and width to the nearest meter, slope and type of surface; - (4) safety area including length, width and type of surface; - (5) helicopter clearway including length and ground profile; - (6) obstacles including type and elevation of the top of the obstacles to the nearest (next higher) meter or foot; - (7) visual aids for approach procedures, marking and lighting of final approach and take-off area, and of touchdown and lift-off area; - (8) declared distances to the nearest meter for heliports, where relevant, including: - i. take-off distance available; - ii. rejected take-off distance available; - iii. landing distance available.